 Once swimmers hit the wall with their feet consistently and they can push off with power in a streamline position, add a twist so they push off on their side and rotate on the push off to face the bottom of the pool.
 Repeat until mastered.

-- Swim freestyle from flags, tumble turn with twist, streamline kicks out to flags.
+- Swim freestyle from flags, tumble turn with a twist, streamline kicks out to flags

 Many swimmers find this skill difficult at first.
-Here are some tips you may find useful when teaching tumbles turns.
+Here are some tips swim trainers may find useful when teaching tumbles turns.

 - Encourage swimmers to “hummmm” as they practice the somersault.
 This can help avoid swimmers getting water up their noses.

 - Encourage swimmers to tuck their legs up to their bodies in a tight ball when attempting to somersault in the water.

 - Sometimes holding a kickboard in each hand will assist in learning to tumble.

 - Swimmers occasionally struggle with flipping their legs over – physical manipulation in the water may be required for swimmers to feel how their body should be moving through the water.

 - A pool noodle or lane rope can be an effective teaching tool for helping swimmers to understand the tumble turn.
 Practice tumbling around the pool noodle or rope to return to the starting position.
 This allows swimmers to feel their bodies and legs follow the same path as their head for the full rotation of the somersault.

 As with any new skill, teaching tumble turns will require lots of patience, practice and repetition.
 Each individual step may take several lessons for swimmers to get it right.
 Make sure you allow time for learning each step in your lesson plans and practice, practice, practice until it is perfect!